 Face coverings mandatory for passengers

-From 24 September, passengers in a taxi or private hire vehicle must wear a face covering.
+Passengers in a taxi or private hire vehicle must wear a face covering.

 Drivers can wear a face covering also, but it is not mandatory.

-we will not prosecute you if you refuse a fare because a passenger refuses to wear a face covering without a valid exemption.
+We will not prosecute you if you refuse a fare because a passenger refuses to wear a face covering without a valid exemption.